sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 # Principles of software testing

-In this chapter, we first define some terminology; using the right terms help us understand each other better.
+In this chapter, we first define some terminology.
+Using the right terms helps us understand each other better.
 We then discuss the differences between *verification* and *validation*.
 Finally, we discuss some testing principles that will guide us (or, more specifically, force us to perform trade-offs whenever we choose a testing technique) throughout the book.